 More factors the LSSC will consider in evaluating a player to “Play Up” or if the player should remain playing up:

-Caution: This child may be socially and cognitively behind, and thus exposed to situations that he/she should not be maturity wise.
+A child is developmentally (physically) ahead of his or her peers and tends to rely on physicality rather than technique or thought to have success.
+This player should be challenged by teammates and opponents who are physical.
+(Caution: This child may be socially and cognitively behind other players in the next age up, and thus exposed to situations that he/she should not be exposed to yet, based on their maturity.
 Some kids struggle with tactical development and understanding the movement and interaction of players.
-Some are not physically ready to perform certain tasks even though they are.
+Some are not physically ready to perform certain tasks.)

 LSSB agrees, except in a unique circumstance, all players are better served in development by following the USSF / USYSA guidelines by playing in their chronological birth year.
-When it comes to athletic development, the only sufficient reasons for allowing children to play up an age full-time are based on player availability in an age division, technical, tactical and developmental criterion, and not on the whims or dreams of the child’s parents.
+When it comes to athletic development, the only sufficient reasons for allowing children to play up in the next age are based on player availability in an age division, technical, tactical, and developmental criterion, and not on the whims or dreams of the child’s parents.

-All parties involved should give considerable thought before a recommendation or request is made for a player to play up.
-Again, any player cannot be rostered out of his or her appropriate age group without a recommendation from the DOC and board approval and only in rare cases.
+All parties involved should give considerable thought before a recommendation or request is made for a player to play up in the next age division.

 An additional waiver and release of liability form is required when playing up 3 years or more.